+We get Music.
 As the world's digital library, Google stresses the importance of contextual knowledge within today's music.
 The challenge: how to make GPM's vast variety of content (each with its own hyper-individualized style) feel a part of one brand.
 For their social rebrand, our solution was to create a living language driven by vibrant color, centralized illustration, and clever micro-animations that illustrate the energy music brings.

 We created guidelines for addressing many different content buckets: from playlists to album anniversaries to sports events.
 As part of a larger activation, we also interviewed and attended performances of featured artists to give viewers the "inside scoop" on their favorite artists.
-With these tools, we united Google Play Music under one social umbrella.

 MEDIA Social / Visual Identity